nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A CareConnect derived Profile for Allergies and adverse reactions.
 The AllergyIntolerance Resource records risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.

 ## List ##
-This resource acts as a container for the allergies.
+This Resource acts as a container for the allergies.
 The following is an example of the main elements used:

 - identifier - uniquely identifies this list of allergies (UUIDs)
 - status - should always be "current"